Lesson video

 So it doesn't mean it's not a synonym, but that could be a good trick to help you.

-Well done, everybody, great job, let's go through these.
+Well done, everybody, great job.

-So our synonyms of tenacious are stubborn, strong-willed, determined, and our word pairs are tenacious grasp, tenacious hold, tenacious grip, tenacious attitude, tenacious player and tenacious perseverance, well done.
+And our word pairs are tenacious grasp, tenacious hold, tenacious grip, tenacious attitude, tenacious player and tenacious perseverance.

 It's now time for the second part of our lesson where we are learning our second new trying hard word.